dllatas/wizard/book/chapter-01/sub-chapter-01.md

 ```

 And and or are special forms since no all their subexpressions are neccesarilly evaluated.
 That's why they don't qualify as a procedure.
 However, not is a normal procedure.

+### 1.1.7 Example: Square Roots by Newton's Method

+This section seems relevant on the sense that it provides a comparison between mathematics and computer sciences.
+When the definition of the function to calculate square-roots is calculated, we realize that there is no info from there to actually perform the calculation.

+The main difference between a function and a procedure is that the latter needs to be effective.
+This reflection is on the center of the distinction between declarative knowledge (describing properties) and imperative knowledge (describe how to do things).
+It can be said that Mathematics is declarative and computer sciences, imperative.

+The idea of "good enough" is also presented.
+This represents a parameter that will provide a mesaure to determine when a result is fine, since the perfect answer might be too expensive to compute.
+Moreover, another powerful idea is that there is no need to have a special construct to perform an iteration; just by calling a procedure this can be accomplished.